medialab/minet/docs/cli.md

   --quoted, --no-quoted         Whether or not to normalize to a quoted or
                                 unquoted version of the url when normalizing url.
 Defaults to quoted.
-  --separator SEPARATOR         Split url column by a separator?
   --sort-query, --dont-sort-query
                                 Whether or not to sort query items when normalizing url.
 Defaults to sort query.